alt440/WebGeography/README.md

 -Create script for Mac

+-French translation

 -High score board (monthly)

 -Include a state/province guessing game

 -Include a capital guessing game

--Make the website manageable for a mobile device
+-Make the website manageable for a mobile device (???)

 -Make dashboard statistics for the user (Statistics divided for practice and exam, by continent.
 Nb of answers requested in practice, average number of bad answers in 10 tries in practice, previous exam scores for a continent)